Wireless and mobile

 - 4G (fourth-generation wireless) - 4G is the short name for fourth-generation wireless, the stage of broadband mobile communications that supersedes 3G (third-generation wireless) and is the predecessor of 5G (fifth-generation wireless).

-- 5G New Radio (NR) - 5G New Radio (NR) is a set of standards that replace the LTE network 4G wireless communications standard.
+- 5G New Radio (NR) - 5G New Radio, or 5G NR, is a set of standards that replace the fourth-generation wireless (4G) LTE network communications standard.

-- 802.11 - 802.11 is an evolving family of specifications for wireless local area networks (WLANs) developed by a working group of the Institute of Electrical and Electronics Engineers (IEEE).
+- 802.11 - 802.11 is a family of evolving specifications for wireless local area networks (WLANs) developed and maintained by a working group of IEEE.

 - 802.11ac (Wi-Fi 5) - 802.11ac, also known as Gigabit Wi-Fi, is a specification in the IEEE 802.